Kuchco/application-engine/README.md

 This repository builds on top of the **Netgrif Application Engine** and expands it by adding a feature presenting a new data type called **Collection** which combines all previous data types that resemble a collection.

+## Resources

+Petri net on the path ```src/main/resources/petriNets/collection_data_type.xml``` should contain all data fields that were tested in the thesis.
+This Petri net serves as a demo for the collection data type.

+You can use this Petri net and test the collection data type yourself.

 ## Abstract

 SLOVAK UNIVERSITY OF TECHNOLOGY IN BRATISLAVA FACULTY OF ELECTRICAL ENGINEERING AND INFORMATION TECHNOLOGY